 Essential Document Checklist for Hardship Grant Applications

-Driver's License, State ID Card, Passport, Military ID
+Personal Identification | Driver's License, State ID Card, Passport, Military ID | To verify who you are. |

-To verify household size and eligibility of all members, which impacts income limits.
+Household Information | Social Security Cards and Birth Certificates for all household members (including children) | To verify household size and eligibility of all members, which impacts income limits. |

-To confirm you live in the program's service area.
+Proof of Residence | Current Lease Agreement, Mortgage Statement, Recent Utility Bill, Voter Registration Card | To confirm you live in the program's service area. |

-Recent Pay Stubs (last 30 days), W-2 Forms, Federal Tax Return, Social Security/SSI/Disability Benefit Letters, Unemployment Statements, Child Support Statements
+Proof of Household Income (All Sources) | Recent Pay Stubs (last 30 days), W-2 Forms, Federal Tax Return, Social Security/SSI/Disability Benefit Letters, Unemployment Statements, Child Support Statements | To demonstrate your financial need and show you meet the program's income guidelines. |

-Eviction Notice, Utility Shut-off Notice, Past-due Medical Bills, Letter from Employer detailing job loss or reduced hours, Car Repair Estimates, Insurance Denial Letters
+Proof of Financial Hardship | Eviction Notice, Utility Shut-off Notice, Past-due Medical Bills, Letter from Employer detailing job loss or reduced hours, Car Repair Estimates, Insurance Denial Letters | To document the specific, verifiable emergency or crisis that requires you to seek assistance. |

 In times of financial distress, individuals are particularly vulnerable to scams.
 The single most important rule is this: legitimate grants never require you to pay a fee to receive them.
 If someone asks you to pay money to get money, it is always a scam.